Search

 About This Plant

-Sun, part shade; deciduous, with good copper or yellow fall color.
-A very tall tree, eventually flat-topped.
-This is the common bald cypress of Southern swamps, Hill Country rivers, and the San Antonio Riverwalk.
+Sun, part shade; deciduous, with copper or yellow fall color.
+A very large and tall tree, bald cypress thrives in Southern swamps, on Hill Country rivers, and along the San Antonio Riverwalk.
 There are distinct Central and East Texas varieties; Central Texas natives lack the distinctive “knees” of their Eastern cousins.
 (Cypress knees are believed to help oxygen reach roots submerged in swamp muck; as this isn’t much of an issue in the Hill Country, local trees generally grow without knees).
-Still, both varieties prefer moist soil or a location within 15 feet of water.
-In an appropriate location, bald cypress grows swiftly to impressive size.
-For drier upland sites, use Montezuma cypress instead.

 Origins: Central Texas and Southeastern U.S.